Absolute Radio 60s: History

 Details of Absolute Radio's plan to extend its decade-themed radio stations were released in October 2010, following the success of Absolute Radio 80s and Absolute Radio 90s, the former of which was ranked eleventh in terms of listener numbers.
 Two new stations were announced on the same day, 18 October, Absolute Radio 60s and Absolute Radio 70s, both of which would be dedicated to the music of their respective decades.
 A holding website went live at absoluteradio60s.co.uk following the announcement, with basic information including the proposed station schedule.
 It was later revealed that Absolute Radio 60s would share some of the DAB multiplexes used by Absolute Classic Rock, with the latter reducing its broadcast capacity on each multiplex to make space available for Absolute Radio 60s.
 The 60s service began broadcasting from 22 November 2011 on various DAB multiplexes around the country and online.
 Absolute Radio 70s launched a week later.
 Upon its launch the station was more widely available than its 70s counterpart, airing on DAB in London, the north and west of England, and Scotland.

 On 23 April 2013, the Radio Today website reported that Absolute Radio had removed Absolute Radio 60s and Absolute Classic Rock from several DAB platforms in England and Wales, but the stations continued to broadcast in London and online.

 On 18 September 2014, it was reported that Absolute Radio 60s would be removed from London and the few other remaining local DAB multiplexes but would be added to Inverness DAB.
 The space freed up by this move was to allow Bauer to increase the coverage of its Kisstory station.
 This final reconfiguration of Absolute Radio 60s occurred on 5 January 2015.

+In late 2020, following Bauer's acquisition of local FM and DAB services in Bradford, Swansea and Stoke-on-Trent from Wireless Group, Absolute Radio 60s and Absolute Radio 70s were added to local DAB in Stoke.

+In July 2024, Kiss Fresh replaced Absolute Radio 60s in Inverness.
+Then, in September of that year, as part of wider changes to the Bauer station portfolio - including the launch of a new national 1960s music station, Greatest Hits Radio 60s on Sound Digital - Absolute Radio 60s and 70s were removed from the Stoke-on-Trent DAB multiplex lineup, replaced by Absolute Radio 00s and Absolute Radio 10s, and Absolute Radio 60s was made available on the Bauer-run multiplex for North Cumbria as a DAB+ station (this became the only remaining carriage of Absolute's 60s station over-the-air following its removal from Stoke and Inverness.).

+In March 2025, Absolute Radio's 'listening guide' page was updated to state that Absolute Radio 60s would migrate from 31 March to be exclusively available via Bauer's 'Premium' subscription radio streaming package, (it is likely that this will see the station withdrawn from DAB+, as Bauer's Premium.)
+Absolute's other premium stations and Greatest Hits Radio 60s still remains available without subscription.